Rp300/Pi-VAE-for-Visual-Stimuli/README.md

 (This is directly taken from code source.)

   #### Note
   Many notebooks were run with the packages provided by requirements.txt file.
-However to get replicable results and have the model operate as intended (for this TF/Keras implementation) I recommend using above versions as a base
+However to get replicable model results as source paper (for this TF/Keras implementation) I recommend using requirements from source as a baseline.
+  - TODO: Distill requirements.txt

 ## Model
 Pi-VAE model implementation is directly inherited from original paper